Pathala Bhairavi: Development

 After making their debut with Shavukaru (1950), Nagi Reddi and Chakrapani of Vijaya Productions signed K. V. Reddy later in the year to make a folklore film.
-The film, Pathala Bhairavi, was based on a story from Kasi Majilee Kathalu, written by Madhira Subbanna Deekshitulu.
+The film, Pathala Bhairavi, was based on a story from Kasi Majili Kathalu, written by Madhira Subbanna Deekshitulu.
 Pingali adapted the content and wrote the film's story.
-Kamalakara Kameswara Rao and Reddy worked on the screenplay.
+Kamalakara Kameswara Rao and K. V. Reddy worked on the screenplay.
 Pingali was also inspired from the story of Aladdin.
 Pathala Bhairavi was made as a bilingual film, shot in Telugu and Tamil simultaneously with both the versions having the same title.
 The Tamil version's dialogues were written by Thanjai N. Ramaiah Dass.

 T. Prakash Rao, who went on to make his directorial debut with Palletooru (1952), worked as an assistant director for the film.
 K. Viswanath also joined the film's crew as an assistant director, along with K. Raghava as the film's action choreographer.
 Marcus Bartley was recruited as the film's cinematographer and the duo C. P. Jambulingam and M. S. Money edited the film.
 Madhavapeddi Gokhale and Kaladhar were the film's art directors.
 Ghantasala composed the film's music.